rumps/rump-server/README.md

 ## About
-Rump Server is a Rump module that starts up a local development server that serves built assets using [BrowserSync](http://www.browsersync.io/).
+Rump Server is a Rump module that starts up a local server that serves built assets using [pushserve](https://github.com/paulmillr/pushserve).
 For more information, visit the [Rump repository](https://github.com/rumps/rump).